mathjax/MathJax-docs/font-support.rst

 download the webfonts from the `MathJax repository
 <https://github.com/mathjax/MathJax/tree/master/fonts/HTML-CSS>`_.

-The :ref:`SVG output processor <configure-SVG>` will not use fonts directly but derived SVG path data to draw paths corresponding to characters.
+The :ref:`SVG output processor <configure-SVG>` will not use fonts directly but rather uses derived SVG path data to draw paths corresponding to characters.
 The page author can configure the font via the ``font`` option.

 There is currently no method for switching fonts after MathJax has loaded.
 Similarly, page users cannot change the font configuration at this time